zimeon/iiif-ld-demo/iiif_ld/README.md

 > _"JSON-LD is a lightweight Linked Data format.
 It is easy for humans to read and write.
 It is based on the already successful JSON format and provides a way to help JSON data interoperate at Web-scale.
 JSON-LD is an ideal data format for programming environments, REST Web services, and unstructured databases such as CouchDB and MongoDB."_ \[[json-ld.org](http://json-ld.org/)]

 Usability and smooth extension from plain JSON are key.
 You'll notice that this summary doesn't mention RDF directly.
-I think that is no accident because, while the JSON-LD community is composed of linked data and RDF beleivers, they have a focus on practical issues and work hard to avoid the real or perceived complexity and performance issues associated with RDF and the Semantic Web.
+I think that is no accident because, while, broadly speaking, the JSON-LD community is composed of linked data and RDF believers, they have a focus on practical issues and work hard to avoid the real or perceived complexity and performance issues associated with RDF and the Semantic Web.

 The JSON-LD specification does describe the close relationship between JSON-LD and RDF:

 > _"JSON-LD is a [concrete RDF syntax](https://www.w3.org/TR/rdf11-concepts/#dfn-concrete-rdf-syntax) as described in \[[RDF11-CONCEPTS](https://www.w3.org/TR/rdf11-concepts/)\].
 Hence, a JSON-LD document is both an RDF document and a JSON document and correspondingly represents an instance of an RDF data model.
 However, JSON-LD also extends the RDF data model to optionally allow JSON-LD to serialize [generalized RDF Datasets](http://www.w3.org/TR/rdf11-concepts/#dfn-generalized-rdf-dataset).
-The JSON-LD extensions to the RDF data model are:
+The JSON-LD extensions to the RDF data model are:_
 >
->  * In JSON-LD properties can be IRIs or blank nodes whereas in RDF properties (predicates) have to be IRIs.
-This means that JSON-LD serializes generalized RDF Datasets.
+>  * _In JSON-LD properties can be IRIs or blank nodes whereas in RDF properties (predicates) have to be IRIs.
+This means that JSON-LD serializes generalized RDF Datasets._
->  * In JSON-LD lists are part of the data model whereas in RDF they are part of a vocabulary, namely \[[RDF-SCHEMA](https://www.w3.org/TR/rdf-schema/)].
+>  * _In JSON-LD lists are part of the data model whereas in RDF they are part of a vocabulary, namely \[[RDF-SCHEMA](https://www.w3.org/TR/rdf-schema/)]._
->  * RDF values are either typed literals (typed values) or language-tagged strings whereas JSON-LD also supports JSON's native data types, i.e., number, strings, and the boolean values true and false.
-The JSON-LD Processing Algorithms and API specification \[[JSON-LD-API](http://json-ld.org/spec/latest/json-ld/)] defines the conversion rules between JSON's native data types and RDF's counterparts to allow round-tripping.
+>  * _RDF values are either typed literals (typed values) or language-tagged strings whereas JSON-LD also supports JSON's native data types, i.e., number, strings, and the boolean values true and false.
+The JSON-LD Processing Algorithms and API specification \[[JSON-LD-API](http://json-ld.org/spec/latest/json-ld/)] defines the conversion rules between JSON's native data types and RDF's counterparts to allow round-tripping._
 >
-> Summarized, these differences mean that JSON-LD is capable of serializing any RDF graph or dataset and most, but not all, JSON-LD documents can be directly interpreted as RDF as described in RDF 1.1 Concepts \[[RDF11-CONCEPTS](https://www.w3.org/TR/rdf11-concepts/)\]."_ \[[ - Relationship to RDF](http://json-ld.org/spec/latest/json-ld/#relationship-to-rdf)\
+> _Summarized, these differences mean that JSON-LD is capable of serializing any RDF graph or dataset and most, but not all, JSON-LD documents can be directly interpreted as RDF as described in RDF 1.1 Concepts \[[RDF11-CONCEPTS](https://www.w3.org/TR/rdf11-concepts/)\]."_ \[[ - Relationship to RDF](http://json-ld.org/spec/latest/json-ld/#relationship-to-rdf)\

 The use of JSON-LD by all IIIF specifications means that all data exposed through them can trivially be used in RDF systems.
 It also means that RDF systems _should_ readily be able to be used to generate IIIF compatible description documents.
 Use as RDF depends on the JSON-LD `@context`, and generation from RDF systems depends on both the JSON-LD `@context` and _framing_ (discussed [later](jsonld-framing/index.md)).